Vikrantdh/My-Repo/Coursera/readme.md

 Projects done as part of the Couresra IBM Data Science Professional Certification

 **Projects**
-- Dashboard from US Economic Data
+- Dashboard of US Economic Data
-- Housing Project Of King County, US
+- Housing Sales in King County, USA
-- Predicting the Loan
+- Predicting the Loan status

 **Capstone Project**
 - Segmentation and Clustering